Fusion Procedure for Cyclotomic Hecke Algebras: Introduction

-\section{.
-Introduction}
+\section{Introduction}

-This article is a continuation of the article \cite{OPdA} on the fusion procedure for the complex reflection groups $G(m,1,n)$.
-The cyclotomic Hecke algebra $H(m,1,n)$, introduced in \cite{AK,Bro-M,C2}, is a natural flat deformation of the group ring of the complex reflection group $G(m,1,n)$.
+This article is a continuation of the article \cite{OPdA} on the fusion procedure for the complex ref\/lection groups $G(m,1,n)$.
+The cyclotomic Hecke algebra $H(m,1,n)$, introduced in \cite{AK,Bro-M,C2}, is a natural f\/lat deformation of the group ring of the complex ref\/lection group $G(m,1,n)$.

-.2cm In \cite{OPdA}, a fusion procedure, in the spirit of \cite{Mo}, for the complex reflection groups $G(m,1,n)$ is suggested: a complete system of primitive pairwise orthogonal idempotents for the groups $G(m,1,n)$ is obtained by consecutive evaluations of a rational function in several variables with values in the group ring $\C G(m,1,n)$.
+In \cite{OPdA}, a fusion procedure, in the spirit of \cite{Mo}, for the complex ref\/lection groups $G(m,1,n)$ is suggested: a complete system of primitive pairwise orthogonal idempotents for the groups $G(m,1,n)$ is obtained by consecutive evaluations of a rational function in several variables with values in the group ring $\C G(m,1,n)$.
 This approach to the fusion procedure relies on the existence of a maximal commutative set of elements of $\C G(m,1,n)$ formed by the Jucys--Murphy elements.

-.2cm Jucys--Murphy elements for the cyclotomic Hecke algebra $H(m,1,n)$ were introduced in \cite{AK} and were used in \cite{OPdA1} to develop an inductive approach to the representation theory of the chain of the algebras $H(m,1,n)$.
-In the generic setting or under certain restrictions on the parameters of the algebra $H(m,1,n)$ (see Section \ref{sec-def} for precise definitions), the Jucys--Murphy elements form a maximal commutative set in the algebra $H(m,1,n)$.
+Jucys--Murphy elements for the cyclotomic Hecke algebra $H(m,1,n)$ were introduced in \cite{AK} and were used in \cite{OPdA1} to develop an inductive approach to the representation theory of the chain of the algebras $H(m,1,n)$.
+In the generic setting or under certain restrictions on the parameters of the algebra $H(m,1,n)$ (see Section \ref{sec-def} for precise def\/initions), the Jucys--Murphy elements form a maximal commutative set in the algebra $H(m,1,n)$.

-.2cm A complete system of primitive pairwise orthogonal idempotents of the algebra $H(m,1,n)$ is indexed by the set of standard $m$-tableaux of size $n$.
+A complete system of primitive pairwise orthogonal idempotents of the algebra $H(m,1,n)$ is indexed by the set of standard $m$-tableaux of size $n$.
 We formulate here the main result of the article.
-Let $\lambda^{(m)}$ be an $m$-partition of size $n$ and ${\cal{T}}$ be a standard $m$-tableau of shape $\lambda^{(m)}$. \begin{theo-intro} The idempotent $E_{{\cal{T}}}$ of $H(m,1,n)$ corresponding to the standard $m$-tableau ${\cal{T}}$ of shape $\lambda^{(m)}$ can be obtained by the following consecutive evaluations
+Let $\lam$ be an $m$-partition of size $n$ and ${\cal{T}}$ be a standard $m$-tableau of shape $\lam$.